 If you are sure that your dog will not enjoy the bathing session, seek out the help of another person to ensure that the experience for your dog remains a positive one.
 This will help make future grooming sessions more pleasant.

-Place an anti-skid mat in the tub before filling with lukewarm water up to your dogs knees.
+Place an anti-skid mat in the tub before filling with water up to your dogs knees.
+Dog bath water temperature should be lukewarm.
 For stabilizing your dog while bathing, do opt for a leash and collar setup and make sure the material is made of nylon.

 After the tub is made ready, lift your dog and place him in the tub.
 Make sure while lifting, you don’t hurt the pooch (or your back) so make sure to bend at the knees and ask for help if your dog is heavy (over 50 lbs).